Friday, 21 February 2014

 Using the embellisher machine I chose bond the cotton prints with other fabrics (wools - another soft fabric) this transforming the print completely distorting the image and merging colours together as well as the fibres from both fabrics

-peeked I found that this was due to the fact that I
+When I ran this one through the embellisher machine areas peeked I found that this was due to the fact that I moved it in a circular motion unlike the above sample. |

 The two above images are of the two sides

-of the same sample. embellished this
+of the same sample.
+I embellished this

 print to a loosely knitted wool material and